-5. Adequate property for future booster station facilities (as determined by the District) adjacent to the proposed facilities, such as future pumping units, pipelines, and associated components.

-- 6. Access from public roads. - 7.
+- 5. Adequate property for future booster station facilities (as determined by the District) adjacent to the proposed facilities, such as future pumping units, pipelines, and associated components. - 6.
+Access from public roads. - 7.
 Minimizing noise and visual impacts on the surrounding neighborhoods. - 8.
 Proximity to existing drainage facilities that can accommodate site discharge flows due to storm runoff.

-The booster station site and associated access road and/or driveways shall be located a minimum of 2' above the 100-year floodplain, and outside of any areas designated as wetlands or critical habitat for endangered species.
+The booster station site and associated access road and/or driveways shall be located a minimum of 2' above the 100-year floodplain.
+The booster station shall be located outside of any areas designated as wetlands or critical habitat for endangered species.
 In addition, locations vulnerable to overland drainage and erosion shall be avoided.